ayush893singh/EMIcalculator.py/README.md

 # EMI Calculator
 A simple Python project that calculates the monthly EMI (Equated Monthly Installment) for a loan based on loan amount, interest rate, and loan period.

 ---
+## Repository Description

+A simple Python EMI Calculator that calculates monthly loan installments using loan amount, interest rate, and loan duration.

+---
 # Features

 - Calculate monthly EMI instantly